MelihBayrakdar/concurrency/Exercises Week 2/Exercises Week 2.md

 		Client output after running: 	"Pipe Client is being executed ...
 										[Client] waiting to receive a message"
 	3. No, it only interacts with one client, the one you start at first will be interacted with.
 The second client does not interact with the server.
+	4. Changing the name of the pipe will not result in communication between the server and the client.
+	5. [Client code](client.png) and [server code](server.png).
+Added reader and writer to both codes.
+I saved the reversed message in a variable and flushed it afterwards.
+Then I read the input and print the received variable.

+4. See the following code: [Client code](pathclient.png) and [server code](pathserver.png).